Beagle-PSE/Beagle/doc/Javadoc Style Convention.md

 * Package names are written in lowercase and have a minimum length of 2 characters per part.

 ### Use of Acronyms
 * Only acronyms used in the SRS are permitted.
-Their use when possible is mandatory.
 * Acronyms are treated as normal words and are spelled as specified in `Naming Convention`.
 They are not capitalised.